 Tawakkul can feel like a complex concept.
 We can teach it simply to children like telling them: "Trust Allah like you trust your parents.
 Because Allah loves you more than your parents."
 Allah will help them when they feel nervous about a test, worried about a lost toy, or unsure about making a new friend.

 We can teach children to say a little dua when they are stressed.
-Teach them to trust Allah in hardships and put trust in Allah while doing everything they can.
-Because this is the way to practise tawakkul in Islam.
+Teach them to trust Allah in hardships while doing everything they can.
+Because tawakkul in Islam is not about leaving everything to Allah without making the effort.
+We must work hard and then trust Allah to help us.
+We can also use Islamic children’s books that show young protagonists learning to trust Allah in everyday moments.
 Introduce trust in Allah in a way that children can feel safe knowing Allah is always near, guiding every step.

 When children learn to trust Allah, their hearts feel safe and calm.
 Trust helps them try new things without fear.
 They handle small disappointments and feel confident in their choices.